HumzahJavid/WaterDrop-Java/README.md

     <p> The <a class="start">START</a> and <a class="end">END</a> pipes cannot be rotated, and do not contribute to your score</p>

 ## Compile instructions (windows 7)
-### Using Command Line or powershell:
+### Using Command Prompt/PowerShell:
-1. Download the repository, extract the files(if necessary),
+1. Download the repository, extract the files(if necessary)
-1. Navigate to the folder of the downnloaded repository
+1. Navigate to the folder of the downloaded repository
-1. Enter the following Two commands to compile and run the game
+1. Enter the following Two commands to compile and run the game in chosen command line
 ```
 javac -cp ".;lib/*" *.java
 java -cp ".;lib/*" WaterDrop
 ```
-Note: The latest Java version which has successfully compiled the code is "1.8.0_181" (JDK 8), JDK 10 is to be tested
+Note: The latest Java version which has sucessfully compiled the code is "1.8.0_181" (JDK 8), JDK 10 is to be tested